SAP-samples/cap-cds-hands-on/exercises/06/README.md

 a little by modifying how our custom `Currencies` entity inherits the `name` and `descr` elements that are defined in the `CodeList` aspect.

-👉 Modify the definitions inside the `sap.common` context in `db/common.cds` by removing both the definition of the `CodeList` aspect and its inclusion, via the `:` shortcut syntax, in the `Currencies` entity, so it looks like this:
+👉 Modify the definitions inside the `sap.common` context in `db/common.cds` so it looks like this:

 ```cds
 context sap.common {